reneecrispo/NAPDE-project/README.md

 ## Structure
 The project is organized into three main folders:
 1. `geopdes`, `geopdes_hierarchical`, `nurbs-1.4.3`: those are the folders of the GeoPDEs library used for isogeometric methods.
 2. `cahn_hilliard_equation`: it contains the code for solving the Cahn-Hilliard equation, including the coupled problem with nutrients.
-It also contains a subfolder `results` where all the VTS files with simulation results are stored for each time instance.
+It also contains a subfolder `results` where all the VTS files with simulation results for each time instance can be found.

 ## Script
 In order to run any of the scripts, ensure that the library is set up correctly by first running the file `add_path.m`.
+Another important scripts is `op_u_v_tp_cahn_hilliard_non_lin.m` which is the implementation of the non linear operator that can be found in the path `geopdes\inst\space\@sp_scalar`.

 ## Installation
 To clone the repository, follow these passages: